juju/docs/src/en/help-aws.md

 juju add-credential aws
 ```

+Alternately, you can also use this credential with [Juju as a Service][jaas] and
+create and deploy your model using its GUI.

 ### 3. Create and use a YAML file

 Place the AWS information in a `~/.aws/credentials` file, or